jamboree/CxxFunctionBenchmark/README.md

 ```

 #### [overload.cpp](overload.cpp)
-This compares the performance of each multi-method technique.
+This shows the timing of each multi-method technique.
 ```
 with< no_abstraction >: 0.0904054689 [s] {checksum: 3}
 with< stdex::function<Sig...> >: 0.6127457961 [s] {checksum: 3}